lappemic/BatteryValueModel/README.md

 `batteryValueModel` is a first hypothesis model to calculate the remaining value of an EV battery.
 It is part of a MSc.
 Thesis conducted at the bfh.

-Disclaimer: Please note that the content provided herein is a part of Michael Lappert's academic MSc. thesis conducted at Berner Fachhochschule (bfh) in Biel, Switzerland.
+Disclaimer: Please note that the content provided herein is a part of Michael Lappert's MSc. thesis conducted at Berner Fachhochschule (bfh) in Biel, Switzerland.
 The outcomes presented have not undergone any formal validation process yet, and therefore no assurance regarding their accuracy or reliability can be given.